CartoDB/documentation/app/content/analytics-toolbox-redshift/guides/running-queries-from-builder.md

     SELECT *
     FROM mydatabase.myschema.table
 )
-SELECT carto.ST_GREATCIRCLE(t1.geom, t2.geom, 25) AS geom
+SELECT t1.column as column1, t2.column as column2, carto.ST_GREATCIRCLE(t1.geom, t2.geom, 25) AS geom
 FROM data AS t1
 CROSS JOIN data AS t2
 WHERE t1.column != t2.column